nliautaud/storynator/README.md

 ### Saving & sharing

 Save the page.
 Like just ''Ctrl+S'' or ''Cmd+S''.
-And overwrite the old one.
+Overwrite the old one if you want.

 The project files (system files and storyboard images) are contained on a sibling directory (``story_files/`` by default).
 This directory name rely on the browser and OS implementations, so different browsers and OS may have different behaviors.